Théo Uscidda

 Sep 2, 2024 | Back in Munich!
 I have rejoined Fabian Theis’ lab at Helmholtz Munich, where I will keep working on single-cell perturbations. |

-Apr 25, 2024 | I gave a talk on unbalanced Monge maps at Google DeepMind’s reading group on generative models, transport and sampling, organized by Valentin de Bortoli and Arnaud doucet.
+Apr 25, 2024 | I presented the unbalanced Monge maps at Google DeepMind’s reading group on generative models, transport and sampling, organized by Valentin de Bortoli and Arnaud doucet.
 Looking forward to presenting the paper at ICLR 2024! |